hande-qmc/hande/documentation/release_notes/current.rst

   Incorrect even selection weightings only affect the efficiency of the selection, and will not in general introduce a bias.
   Effects on systems without single excitations (e.g. UEG and Hubbard models) are undefined.
   The bug-fix changes Markov chains.
+* Even selection also had a bug that caused integer overflow when the number of MPI processes raised to the power of (coupled cluster level - 1) is bigger then a 32 bit integer.